Franklin Carpal Tunnel Therapy

 If you have a job that requires you to type at a computer, or perform other repetitive movements, for many hours every day, you might have carpal tunnel syndrome or you might develop it.
-This is another condition that a chiropractor can treat, or even work to prevent if you have this type of job and are not yet experiencing the effects of carpal tunnel.
+This is another condition that the doctors at the Dr Gil Center treat very effectively.

 These are all symptoms of carpal tunnel syndrome.